-Between 1 May 2016 and 15 September 2016, the Secretariat received 258 copies of dolphin-safe certificates.
-Of these, 257, corresponding to 91 TTFs completed during 91 fishing trips, were considered valid; the other was invalidated by the national authority because of typographical errors.
-Figure 1 shows the comparison of estimated weights, as recorded by observers on the TTF-A1, and the recorded scale weight for each TTF included in the 257 valid dolphin-safe certificates from that period.
-The certified tonnage (13,004 t) represents 5.9% of the total of 218,063 t recorded as dolphin-safe on the TTFs of the 329 completed trips.
+Between 1 September 2016 and 5 June 2017, the Secretariat received 377 copies of dolphin-safe certificates.
+All the certificates, corresponding to 138 TTFs completed during 138 fishing trips, were considered valid.
+Figure 1 shows the comparison of estimated weights, as recorded by observers on the TTF-A1, and the recorded scale weight for each TTF included in the 377 dolphin-safe certificates.
+The certified tonnage (19,734 t) represents 4.8% of the total of 411,153 t recorded as dolphin-safe on the TTFs of the 609 completed trips.

 According to the Procedures for AIDCP Dolphin Safe Tuna Certification, the national authority is notified of cases where the scale weight recorded for each TTF included in the dolphin safe certificates exceeds the estimated weight recorded by the observer in the RSA by 10% or more.
-In seven trips, the weight certificate exceeded the estimate in the corresponding TTF, but not by more than 9%, and therefore there were no notifications to the responsible authority.
+In seven trips, the weight certificate exceeded the estimate in the corresponding TTF, but by no more than 9%, and therefore there were no notifications to the responsible authority.